FIELD & SAFETY RULES

 SECTION 6: HIT CALLING

-– You are hit whenever any approved airsoft projectile makes direct contact with any part of your body or gear.
-This includes flaps of cloth, backpacks, feet or fingers but does not include hits to your replica or ricochets off of hard surfaces.
+1. The main activity involved with airsoft is shooting at opposing players and being shot in return.
+Airsoft is a hobby of honor that requires awareness, honesty and sportsmanship.
+We make it a point to ban players who intentionally ruin the spirit of the hobby.
+The center considers a player to be hit whenever any airsoft approved projectile makes direct contact with any part of their body or gear.
+This includes flaps of cloth, backpacks, feet or fingers but does not include their replica or ricochets off of hard surfaces.

-– You should loudly announce “hit”, raise your replica or hand into the air and pull out your dead rag and wave it so that other players know that you are hit.
-Once you start to move to respawn your dead rag should be placed on or held above your head.
-Depending on the game mode being played you may be required to wait to be revived or immediately return to spawn.
-These specific rules will be announced at each game modes briefing.
+1. Players are expected to loudly announce that they are hit.
+They then should raise their replica or free and into the air or pull out their kill device (i.e. dead rag) and wave it in the air.
+Once the player starts to move to respawn their dead rag or free hand should be visible above their head at all times.
+Depending on the specific game mode being played the player may be required to wait to be revived by a teammate or immediately return to spawn.
+These specific game mode rules are announced and explained at each game mode briefing.

-– In all circumstances it is usually better to assume that you were hit than to not call it.
-There will be cases where you may not have been able to feel getting hit.
+2. If you are unsure that you were hit it is usually better to assume that you were than to not call it.
+There will be cases where you may not have been able to feel it.
 It is best in most cases to let other teammates know if you noticed them being hit as well.

-– When hit you may not talk or discuss any part of the game until you have respawned back into the game.
+3. Players who have been hit are never allowed to talk or discuss any part of the game until they have returned to spawn or have been revived back into the game by a teammate.
 This includes radio communication.
 Dead men do not talk and doing otherwise is considered bad sportsmanship.
-Additionally, in game modes where “medics” are being used you are not allowed to be revived once you have already started to walk back to your respawn point.
+Additionally, in game modes where medics are being utilized you are not allowed to be revived once you have already started to walk back to your spawn point.

-– If you need to leave the field for any reason you can use your dead rag to mark yourself as being out of the game.
-If you are reentering the field you should have your dead rag on as you make your walk to your team’s specific respawn point.
+1. If you must leave the field for any reason you are expected to call yourself hit and follow the above listed procedures.
+If you are reentering the field you should have your kill device (i.e. dead rag) and walk to your team’s spawn point before entering gameplay.

-What if I notice someone on the other team is not calling their hits?
+4. What if I notice someone on the opposing team is not calling their hits?

-– In order to avoid unnecessary player confrontation you are not allowed to directly call out the hits of players on the opposing team.
-This does not apply when the players are on the same team as you.
+1. In order to avoid unnecessary player confrontation you are not allowed to directly call out the hits of opposing players.
+This does not apply when the players in question are on the same team as you.

-– The next appropriate response is to report the player to a marshal (referee) with a red vest or to report the issue to a senior player on the opposing team.
-The marshals and most senior players at the center will look into these issues to ensure fairness and adherence to rules.
-It should be noted that an intentional cheating issue confirmed by senior players on other players on their own team will be met with an ejection and equivalent ban from center events.
+2. If you suspect a player is not calling their hits the first appropriate response is to continue to shoot them while maintaining your chronograph-determined minimum engagement distance and other safety considerations.
+The next appropriate response is to report the player to a marshal (referee) with a red staff patch or to report the issue to a senior player on the opposing team.
+Our marshals and senior players will look into these issues to ensure fairness and adherence to all rules and expectations.
+It should be noted that a case of intentional cheating, confirmed by our marshals or senior players, will be met with an ejection and ban from all future center events.

-– You should avoid player confrontation at all times while on the field.
-If you need to sit out due to frustration, do so.
-Being upset and confrontational about a potential issue does not solve the problem and may lead to the issue being agitated further.
-A marshal may ask you to sit out for confrontation if it is deemed necessary.
+3. Players are expected to avoid verbal confrontation with opposing players while on the field.
+If you feel the need to sit out due to frustration, do so.
+Being upset and directly confrontational about a potential issue does not solve the problem and may lead to the issue being escalated further.
+A marshal may ask you to sit out if you become confrontational if it is deemed necessary.

 SECTION 7: GRENADES

-Projectile and sound grenades are considered “kill devices” which will kill anyone within a ten (10) foot radius of the explosion point.
-In addition to the ten (10) foot radius projectile grenades will kill any player outside of that radius who is hit by projectiles expelled from the grenade.
-There are no restrictions as to where projectile grenades can be used unless that projectile grenade also produces a loud report (boom).
-Sound grenades, including those projectile grenades that produce a loud report, can be used in most structures excluding connex container structures.
+1. Projectile and sound grenades are considered kill devices which cause hit status on any player with a ten (10) foot radius of the explosion point.
+The grenades must go off in order to count.
+In addition to the ten (10) foot radius, projectile grenades will hit any player outside of the radius who is hit by projectiles expelled from the grenade.
+There are no restrictions as to where projectile grenades can be used except when said projectile grenade produces a loud report (a boom).
+Sound grenades, including the aforementioned projectile grenades which produce a loud report, cannot be used within enclosed structures.

-Smoke grenades cannot be black, orange or red in color.
-Additionally, smoke grenades may also not be used inside of any structure located on the field.
+1. Smoke grenades cannot be black, orange or red in color.
+Additionally, smoke grenades cannot be used within enclosed structures.

 SECTION 8: RIOT SHIELDS